-The ToneTag platform will be integrated into Amazon Pay, which will expand Amazon’s reach to ToneTag’s reported 50M consumers (including merchants, parking garages, and restaurants) and 25,000 Retail Pods (the company’s hardware product that merchants use to accept payments) in India.
+The ToneTag platform is now integrated into Amazon Pay, which expands Amazon’s reach to ToneTag’s reported 50M consumers (including merchants, parking garages, and restaurants) and 25,000 Retail Pods (the company’s hardware product that merchants use to accept payments) in India.
 This partnership will also expand Amazon Pay in India to offline commerce, a milestone that took the company over a decade in the US.

 In August 2018, Amazon acquired Tapzo, an all-in-one mobile platform based in India that aggregates a variety of apps in one place.
 The move could allow Amazon to facilitate flight booking and other diverse transactions.

 Further, this type of tool should help Amazon learn how to seamlessly integrate product and service offerings in one platform.
 Watch for lessons from this kind of all-in-one functionality to spread to other markets, including the Americas.